 Life is a Series of Decisions

 Whether consciously or otherwise, at every moment of any day, we are making decisions.
-Even apathy and inaction are choices; decisions made to take no action.
+Even apathy and inaction are choices, decisions made to take no action.
 Life is the sum of choices we make thru planning and taking action, or by apathy and/or ignorance.
 Each of us has the opportunity to make the best use of our time, or to allow time to flood by as we wear out the sofa on the sidelines of our own lives.
 (Scroll to the page bottom or continue reading for a FREE download tool for Goal Setting .)

 When a close friend died, for instance, rather than allow sorrow to derail me, I dug into my psyche in order to unearth the gift in his passing.
 It sounds impossible, right?
 Not only is it possible; it is crucial.
 Yes, I mourned for an appropriate time, but I found a way to use the emotion as fuel for publishing a poetry book that had long festered on a rear burner.

 The first time I was instructed to â€œfind the giftâ€ in a particularly painful event, I lashed out against the offensive suggestion.
 As time passed however, I did discover that every seemingly negative situation, even the death of a loved one, has another side that glitters.
 Patience and pondering have reinforced the idea, and now regardless of how nefarious, automatically makes any event just a little easier to swallow.